RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Introduction

-Later, the advent of generative models, notably Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative}, Variational Autoencoders (VAEs)~\cite{kingma2013auto} and diffusion model~\cite{ho2020denoising}, along with their popular variants~\cite{van2017neural, karras2019style, song2019generative, song2020score}, have brought DL-based IR methods to unprecedented heights.
+The advent of generative models, notably Generative Adversarial Networks (GANs)~\cite{goodfellow2014generative}, Variational Autoencoders (VAEs)~\cite{kingma2013auto} and diffusion models~\cite{ho2020denoising}, along with their popular variants~\cite{van2017neural, karras2019style, song2019generative, song2020score}, have greatly increased the performance of DL-based IR methods.
 Their strength lies in their ability to produce perceptually realistic results from a meaningful latent space.
-Similarly to Eq.~\ref{eq2}, given a pre-trained generative model $\mathcal{G}(\star)$, the optimization objective can be formulated as:
+Similarly to Eq.~\ref{eq2}, given a pre-trained generative model $\mathcal{G}(\cdot)$, the optimization objective can be formulated as,